MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 You can view the [project source code on GitHub](https://github.com/MetaMask/vite-react-local-tutorial).

 As a next step, you can [create a React dapp with global state](react-dapp-global-state.md).

-This follow-up tutorial walks you through adding more multiple components that use a global state.
+This follow-up tutorial walks you through adding multiple components that use a global state.
-For this we'll use [React's Context API](https://react.dev/reference/react/useContext) to manage the state globally and move away from using the `useSyncExternalStore`.
-This is a better approach and more realistic for building a real world (but also more complex) dapp.
-We will also use a new RPC endpoint [`wallet_revokePermissions`](/wallet/reference/wallet_revokePermissions) for disconnecting from MetaMask.
-This will take everything you have learned to the next level.
+You'll use [React's Context API](https://react.dev/reference/react/useContext) to manage the state globally and move away from using the `useSyncExternalStore`.
+This is a more realistic (but also more complex) approach for building a real-world dapp.